 There have been sixteen different polesitters at the Circuit de Barcelona Catalunya.

-Michael Schumacher has had the most pole positions here, with seven, while Ferrari and Mercedes are the team with the most poles here, also with seven poles apiece.
-German drivers have had the most poles of any nation at the track, with eight.
+Michael Schumacher has had the most pole positions here, with seven, while Mercedes overtook Ferrari as the team with the most poles here in 2020, with eight.
+German and British drivers are tied for the most poles of any nation at the track, with eight apiece.

-Lewis Hamilton, Kimi Raikkonen and Valtteri Bottas are the only drivers on the current grid to have taken pole here.
-Hamilton has taken four pole positions in Spain and Raikkonen has started from the front twice.
-Bottas took his maiden Spanish Grand Prix pole in 2019.
+Lewis Hamilton, Kimi Raikkonen, Valtteri Bottas and Fernando Alonso are the only drivers on the current grid to have taken pole here.
+Hamilton has taken five pole positions in Spain and Raikkonen has started from the front twice.
+Bottas and Alonso have taken pole one pole each here.

 Four drivers have taken back-to-back poles at this track.
 Michael Schumacher, Mika Hakkinen, Mark Webber and Lewis Hamilton are the drivers who’ve achieved this.
 Schumacher is the driver with the most consecutive poles at the track.
 He took pole in every season between 2000 and 2004.

 Mercedes hold the record for the most consecutive pole positions at the Circuit de Barcelona-Catalunya.
-They’ve started from pole in all of the last seven seasons.
+They’ve started from pole in all of the last eight seasons.

 The difference between the fastest and slowest session-topping qualifying laps at this track is 10.584 seconds.
 The fastest qualifying time at this track was Michael Schumacher’s fastest lap in Q2 in 2006, while the slowest was Lewis Hamilton’s pole lap in 2014.